How dark is the $\nu_R$-philic dark photon?: Phenomenology

 For $1\ {\rm MeV}\lesssim m_{Z'}\lesssim100$ MeV, beam dump (BD) and neutrino scattering experiments become important.
 BD experiments search for dark photons by scattering an electron/proton beam on fixed targets and looking for dark particles that might be produced and subsequently decay after the shield to visible particles such as electrons.
 A compilation of existing BD bounds from SLAC E141, SLAC E137, Fermilab E774, Orsay, and KEK experiments can be found in \cite{Andreas:2012mt}.
 Note that these BD bounds relies on $Z'\rightarrow e^{+}e^{-}$ decay, which implies that such bounds do not apply for $m_{Z'}\lesssim2m_{e}$.
 Nonetheless, below 1 MeV there are much stronger bounds from cosmological and astrophysical observations hence for simplicity we do not show the invalidity of BD bounds below 1 MeV.
 The combined BD bound adopted in this work is taken from \cite{Heeck:2014zfa}.

 The dark photon in our model could contribute to elastic neutrino scattering by a new neutral-current-like process.
 Current data from elastic neutrino-electron (CHARM-II~\cite{Vilain:1993kd,Vilain:1994qy}, TEXONO~\cite{Deniz:2009mu}, GEMMA~\cite{Beda:2010hk}, Borexino~\cite{Bellini:2011rx}, etc.) and neutrino-nucleus (COHERENT \cite{Akimov:2017ade}) scattering are all well consistent with the SM predictions.
 By comparing the results in Refs. ~\cite{Bilmis:2015lja,Farzan:2018gtr,Lindner:2018kjo}, we find that the COHERENT bound is weaker than $\nu+e$ scattering bounds, among which the most stringent ones come from CHARM-II, TEXONO, and GEMMA.
 So the combined result from these experiments is taken from Ref.~\cite{Lindner:2018kjo} and presented in Figs.~\ref{fig:bound} and \ref{fig:bound-1}.
+The future DUNE experiment will be able to further improve the measurement of elastic neutrino scattering~\cite{Abi:2020kei}.
+We adopt the DUNE sensitivity from Ref.~\cite{Ballett:2019xoj} and present it in Fig.~\ref{fig:bound-1}.